normvcr/NoClick/README.md

 ## Installation

 NoClick is built on top of the [BLDEV](https://github.com/normvcr/BLDEV) project, whose source code was also obtained in the previous section.
+BLDEV has two options for its installation:

+- IO source code generation using the Clang/LLVM libraries
+- Managing keyboard key codes.

-The Clang/LLVM libraries are *required* to build NoClick -- this is an option in the BLDEV installation.
-If BLDEV is not already installed on your machine, please follow the BLDEV installation [instructions](https://github.com/normvcr/BLDEV/blob/master/BUILDING.md).
-Once BLDEV is installed with the Clang/LLVM libraries, NoClick may be built by executing the following command in the DEVTOP folder of your development tree:
+These two options are *required* by NoClick.
+If BLDEV is not already installed on your machine, please follow the BLDEV installation [instructions](https://github.com/normvcr/BLDEV/blob/master/BUILDING.md), especially the *Platform.inc* portion of section 3.
+Once BLDEV is installed with the Clang/LLVM libraries and key codes capabilities, NoClick may be built by executing the following command in the DEVTOP folder of your development tree:

 ```
 make incinst libs bins bininst